OpenSlides/openslides-datastore-service/README.md

 # OpenSlides datastore service

 Service for OpenSlides which wraps the database, which includes reader and writer functionality.
-For available methods see [the specs](https://github.com/OpenSlides/OpenSlides/blob/openslides4-dev/docs/interfaces/datastore-service.txt).
-For an overview of the core concepts see [here](docs/concepts.md) and as a starting point for developing begin with the [basic repository layout](docs/layout.md).
+For an overview of the core concepts and available methods see [the wiki](https://github.com/OpenSlides/OpenSlides/wiki/Datastore-Service).
+As a starting point for developing begin with the [basic repository layout](docs/layout.md).

 ## Usage
 A Makefile is used to encapsulate all docker related commands.
 It is recommended to use the docker setup to run the datastore, so you need `make`, `docker` and `docker-compose` installed on your system as the only requirements.